domaica/Tableau_citibike_NJ_Domaica/README.md

 ## Main technologies used to deploy this project

-- 'Python' programming language including 'pandas'package.
+- 'Python' programming language including 'pandas' package.
 - 'Tableau' as visual analytics platform or visualization tool.